Worklytics/psoxy/tools/psoxy-test/README.md

 ```
 The `-r` option is mandatory for AWS deploys, and identifies the Amazon Resource Name (ARN) of the "role" that will be assumed (*) to be able to execute the call.
 The `-u` option is the URL you want to test.
 In this case, the URL's path matches a Google Calendar API endpoint (access the primary calendar of the currently logged-in user).
 The `-i` option identifies the user "to impersonate"; this option is only relevant for Google Workspace data sources.

+Passing `-r current` allows the current identity of your AWS CLI to be used rather than assuming a
+role.
+This has some dev applications, but generally isn't needed otherwise.

 Another example for [Zoom]:
 ```shell
 node cli-call.js -u https://acme.lambda-url.us-east-1.on.aws/v2/users -r arn:aws:iam::310635719553:role/PsoxyApiCaller